psychogenic/coraline-dev-plugin/README.md

 2) BUILD the generated project (here called 'superduper' as per instructions above):

-	cd superduper
+	cd superduper ;
-	mkdir build; cd build
+	mkdir build; cd build;
-	cmake ..
+	cmake .. ;
 	make package

-You will find a compiled plugin, as well as deb/rpm/zip file (assuming you have debuild/alien/tools to generate packages).
+You will find an .so file of your compiled plugin, as well as deb/rpm/zip file(s) (assuming you have debuild/alien/tools to generate packages).
 Hurray.

 Customize
 =========